Tink-Bell/StenoBee/README.md

 >
 1) Originally made to avoid having issues with dialect differences in vowel sounds
 >
-2) Using custom Dictionary creation tools (provided at the very bottom), you can make the dictionary based solely on your own lexicon.
->
-3) The default dictionary is made using a raw text file of 445k words (13k unique words), from myself over 3-4 years of my discord messages.
+2) The default dictionary is made using a raw text file of 445k words (13k unique words), from myself over 3-4 years of my discord messages.
->

->
-Some things that StenoBee is Good for
->
-1) Can be easily customized using raw text or a ranked list.
->
-2) It's great at encoding long phrases into single strokes(see example image above)
->

 >

 >